cention-sany/openssl/README.md

 ### Forked version

-This openssl is forked because we need it to be able to compiled with OpenSSL 0.9.8l 5 Nov 2009.
+This openssl is forked because we need it to be able to compiled with OpenSSL 0.9.8zg.
 If you have Openssl development package (on Ubuntu machine **sudo apt-get install libssl-dev**) installed then you should not have any problem in **go install** this package.
 You may use Linux terminal command to find out where the libssl.pc is, as below: